Ashtabula, Ohio: Education

 The Ashtabula Area School District serves Ashtabula (its high school is Lakeside High School).
 Kent State University at Ashtabula is located in the city, providing a local campus of this institution.
 As for private schools, Ashtabula or Saybrook is home to Saint John School, a K–12 school under the Diocese of Youngstown which has incorporated Ashtabula's previous parish schools and independent Catholic high school as one institution.

 Ashtabula has two public libraries: the Harbor Topky Memorial Library, and a branch of the Ashtabula County District Library.

+Media

+Ashtabula (and Ashtabula County) is served by both Cleveland and Erie radio markets as well as 12 full-power FM stations and 2 full-power AM stations.

+Music stations include WREO (Soft adult contemporary), WFXJ-FM North Kingsville (Classic rock), WKKY Geneva (country), WYBL (country), WZOO-FM Edgewood (Classic hits), WWOW Conneaut (oldies) and WQGR North Madison (oldies).

+NPR stations include W201DP (WYSU), WKSV Thompson (WKSU) and partially served by WQLN.

+Religious stations include WMIH Geneva (Catholic), WCVJ Jefferson (Christian worship, Air1), WOHK (Christian contemporary, K-LOVE), WGOJ Conneaut (Christian talk and teaching), WVMU (Religious, Moody Radio, WCRF-FM), and partially served by WABQ Painesville (Urban gospel) and WCGV Cambridge Springs (Religious, Family Life Network).
+The only sports station serving the area is WFUN (ESPN).
+Similarly, WHWN in Painesville is the only Spanish language station partially serving the area.

 Medical care

 Ashtabula County Medical Center (ACMC) is a multi-specialty hospital located in Ashtabula County, Ohio.
 ACMC serves the people of the county and the surrounding areas in northeastern Ohio. it is an affiliate of the Cleveland Clinic system.

 The hospital operates the county's only behavioral medicine unit, and a sleep disorders lab, as well as many specialized services.
 The attached "Ashtabula Clinic" provides outpatient care in the specialties of pediatrics, internal medicine, family medicine, pulmonary, neurology, psychiatry, sleep disorders, cardiology, gastroenterology, ophthalmology, general surgery, orthopedics, urology, ENT, podiatry and oncology.
 ACMC operates satellite clinics in the county of Ashtabula.
 In December 2008, ACMC added the first Cardiac Catheterization Lab (commonly known as the Cath Lab) in Ashtabula County.
-ACMC provides OB/GYN care and maternity/birthing services in a newly renovated maternity unit.
+ACMC provided OB/GYN care and maternity/birthing services in a newly renovated maternity unit, until the ACMC Board voted to discontinue deliveries in the maternity suite.
+The suite officially closed on August 1, 2020.